 The Landowner, Water Pollution and Oil and Gas Operations

-Concerns about water can be addressed in an oil and gas lease
+Concerns about water pollution can be addressed in an oil and gas lease

 A landowner is about to enter into an oil and gas lease or a surface use agreement with an oil and gas company and wants to protect the water supply on his property.
 What can the landowner do?